honeycombio/refinery/config.md

 ### `MinimumStartupDuration`

-MinimumStartupDuration is the minimum time that stress relief will stay enabled.
+MinimumStartupDuration is the minimum time that Stress Relief will stay enabled.

-Used when switching into Monitor mode.
+This setting is used when switching into Monitor mode.
-When stress monitoring is enabled, it will start up in stressed mode for a at least this amount of time to try to make sure that Refinery can handle the load before it begins processing it in earnest.
+When Stress Relief is enabled, it will start up in stressed mode for at least this set duration of time to try to make sure that Refinery can handle the load before it begins processing it in earnest.
 This is to help address the problem of trying to bring a new node into an already-overloaded cluster.
-If this duration is 0, Refinery will not start in stressed mode, which will provide faster startup at the possible cost of startup instability.
+If this duration is `0`, then Refinery will not start in stressed mode, which will provide faster startup at the possible cost of startup instability.

 - Eligible for live reload.
 - Type: `duration`